kamgrzeski/SoftCRM/README.md

 # Now you should then be able to access SoftCRM easily!

 I see that you have come to the end.
 Do you appreciate my work on <strong>SoftCRM</strong>?
-Give me a virtual beer using Paypal !
+Give me a few dollars for beer using Paypal donation!
 <img src="https://i.ibb.co/NmFYNfx/beer-1.png">